lougiglio/family-stories/README.md

 # Family Stories Application

 A Python application that sends weekly questions to family members and collects their responses via email.
+The application also forwards responses to other family members, allowing everyone to share in the stories and memories.

+## Features

+- **Weekly Questions**: Automatically sends weekly questions to selected family members
+- **Response Collection**: Collects and stores email responses in a MongoDB database
+- **Email Forwarding**: Forwards responses to other family members (configurable)
+- **Selective Distribution**: Control which family members receive questions and/or forwarded responses

 ## Deployment & Management